Rfellipe/petito/README.md

 ## About this project

 I made this project because curl is an important tool in every developer's workflow.
-I wanted to remake it to better understand how HTTP requests work and to challenge my C knowledge.
+So I wanted to remake it to better understand how HTTP requests work and to challenge my C knowledge.

 ## Installation